szaher/sdk/proposals/2-trainer-local-execution/README.md

 As an ML engineer, I want to initialize datasets and models within Podman/Docker containers, so that I can streamline my local training environment.

 ### Notes/Constraints/Caveats
-- The local execution mode will work only with Podman, Docker and Subporcess.
+- The local execution mode will initially support Podman, Docker, Apple Container and Subprocess.
 - The subprocess implementation will be restricted to single node.
 - The local execution mode will support only pytorch runtime initially.